GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

         In this example, the cache of the `FASTQC` task was invalidated because the `sample1_R1.fastq.gz` file was modified.
 Touching the symlink and changing the date of last modification caused Nextflow to re-run the affected task and all downstream tasks that depended on its output.

 Your work directory can get very big very quickly (especially if you are using full sized datasets).
-It is good practise to `clean` your work directory regularly.
+It is good practice to `clean` your work directory regularly.
 Rather than removing the `work` folder with all of its contents, the Nextflow `clean` function allows you to selectively remove data associated with specific runs.

 ```bash